The Seventh of March Speech was one of the most famous orations delivered by Daniel Webster, an orator who had no equal.

 For nearly two decades, Daniel Webster had dominated the courts, the legislature and the public speaking circuit.
-He was a leader among America’s second generation of statesmen.
+He was a leader among America’s second generation of statesmen, along with Henry Clay, Stephen Douglas and John C. Calhoun.

-In early 1850 he intended to rebuke the fanatics and demagogues who were driving the nation toward a bloody schism.
-In the Seventh of March Speech he argued that slavery was not a human rights issue, but one that resulted from history, geography, politics and law.
-That infuriated his Massachusetts constituents.
+In early 1850 he intended to rebuke the abolitionists, who he viewed as fanatics and demagogues driving the nation toward a bloody schism.
+In the Seventh of March speech he argued that slavery had nothing to do with human rights.
+Instead, he said, it resulted from history, geography, politics and law.

 He had risked his career and his reputation, and he lost.